 We believe that we can only achieve our vision of Safe Enough For Our Families when each and every Goldcorp employee is actively engaged in our safety culture.
 We realize that our systems and processes are only as good as the leadership and commitment we demonstrate on the job.
 Our vision is reflected in three basic principles: Care, Think and Act.

 We provide an environment that demonstrates that safety is a core value, that we care about our people and that we are prepared to listen, learn and act.

 All tasks contain an element of risk.
 We expect all employees to think about their actions – not only about the impact a decision might have on themselves, but also their co-workers.

 We provide procedures, programs, systems and training to ensure that tasks can be completed safely.
 We encourage all employees to share best practices and improve the ways in which we carry out our work functions.

 Our corporate safety and health function is headed by the Vice President of Safety and Health, who reports directly to the Executive Vice President and Chief Operating Officer.
 The Vice President of Safety and Health is responsible for the oversight, strategic development and management of our safety and health policies, programs and activities.
-They work with all functions of the organization, including Operations, Exploration, Projects and Administration, to enable safety excellence across the company.
-All our operations have Safety and Health managers responsible for supporting the implementation of our strategies on a day-to-day basis.
+This individual works with all functions of the organization, including Operations, Exploration, Projects and Administration, to enable safety excellence across the company.
+All our operations have Safety and Health managers who are responsible for supporting the implementation of our strategies on a day-to-day basis.

 Our Chief Executive Officer is ultimately accountable for our safety performance.
 At the Board level, the Sustainability Committee has oversight of all safety and health functions.